weshebert20/express-routing-lesson/readme.md

 * What is npm?

 npm is Node's package manager.
 It's used to manage dependencies.
-Think of it like RubyGems.
+Think of it as a better way to include files in your HTML head.

 * What is express.js?